eringerli/esp32-aog/README.md

       1. install the "Esspressiv 32" platform
 1. install git: https://git-scm.com/downloads
    1. use the defaults in the setup, define atom as the default editor
+1. install all needed drivers for your platform.
+This is usualy done by installing the CP210x-driver, but consult the documentation of the manufacturer of your esp32.

 ## Downloading the repository
 1. open a folder in the explorer, preferably not too deep inside the drive. `C:\` or a folder under it should work